Bioplastic: Starch-based plastics

 Thermoplastic starch represents the most widely used bioplastic, constituting about 50 percent of the bioplastics market.
 Simple starch bioplastic film can be made at home by gelatinizing starch and solution casting.
 Pure starch is able to absorb humidity, and is thus a suitable material for the production of drug capsules by the pharmaceutical sector.
 However, pure starch-based bioplastic is brittle.
-Plasticizer such as glycerol, glycol, and sorbitol can also be added so that the starch can also be processed thermo-plastically.
+Plasticizers such as glycerol, glycol, and sorbitol can also be added so that the starch can also be processed thermo-plastically.
 The characteristics of the resulting bioplastic (also called "thermoplastic starch") can be tailored to specific needs by adjusting the amounts of these additives.
 Conventional polymer processing techniques can be used to process starch into bioplastic, such as extrusion, injection molding, compression molding and solution casting.
 The properties of starch bioplastic is largely influenced by amylose/amylopectin ratio.
 Generally, high-amylose starch results in superior mechanical properties.
 However, high-amylose starch has less processability because of its higher gelatinization temperature and higher melt viscosity.

 Starch-based bioplastics are often blended with biodegradable polyesters to produce starch/polylactic acid, starch/polycaprolactone or starch/Ecoflex (polybutylene adipate-co-terephthalate produced by BASF) blends.
 These blends are used for industrial applications and are also compostable.
 Other producers, such as Roquette, have developed other starch/polyolefin blends.
 These blends are not biodegradable, but have a lower carbon footprint than petroleum-based plastics used for the same applications.

 Starch is cheap, abundant, and renewable.

 Starch-based films (mostly used for packaging purposes) are made mainly from starch blended with thermoplastic polyesters to form biodegradable and compostable products.
 These films are seen specifically in consumer goods packaging of magazine wrappings and bubble films.
 In food packaging, these films are seen as bakery or fruit and vegetable bags.
 Composting bags with this films are used in selective collecting of organic waste.
 Further, starch-based films can be used as a paper.

 Starch-based nanocomposites have been widely studied, showing improved mechanical properties, thermal stability, moisture resistance, and gas barrier properties.